vijayvofdhcs/terraform-aws-ec2-infoblox/README.md

 Terraform module to deploy EC2 instances within an Autoscaling Group that run one or more Terraform Cloud Agents.
 This works with both Terraform Cloud and Terraform Enterprise.

 ## Prereqs
-- Agent Pool configured in either TFC/TFE
+- Agent Pool configured in either Terraform Cloud (TFC) or Terraform Enterprise (TFE)
 - Agent Token
 - AWS VPC and Subnet(s)
 <p>&nbsp;</p>